awsdocs/aws-go-developer-guide/doc_source/ec2-example-elastic-ip-addresses.rst

 .. literalinclude:: example_code/ec2/ec2_allocate_address.go
    :lines: 32-37

-You will need to initialize a session that the SDK will use to load configuration, credentials, and region information from the shared config file, ~/.aws/config, and create a new |S3| service client.
+You will need to initialize a session that the SDK will use to load credentials from the shared credentials file, ~/.aws/credentials, and create a new |S3| service client.

 .. literalinclude:: example_code/ec2/ec2_allocate_address.go
    :lines: 41-46